ascioglueda/Privacy-Policy/Privacy-Policy.md

 Children’s Privacy

-The "Hello Kids" app is intended for children under the age of 13.
-We do not knowingly collect or store personal information from children under 13.
-If you become aware that your child has provided personal information, please contact us.
-We will promptly delete such information from our systems.
+The "Hello Kids" app is designed to be suitable for users of all ages.
+We do not knowingly collect or store personal information from children under the age of 13.
+If you become aware that any user, including children under 13, has provided personal information, please contact us.
+We will promptly take necessary actions to delete such information from our systems.

 Security